Shared utilities from @fuzdev/fuz_util.

 create_stopwatch(decimals?) — lower-level primitive returning a Stopwatch

 function that tracks elapsed time from creation.
-Call with true to reset.
+Call with true to reset;

-Default decimals is 2.
+default decimals is 2.

-import {create_stopwatch, type Stopwatch} from '@fuzdev/fuz_util/timings.js';
+import {create_stopwatch, type Stopwatch} from '@fuzdev/fuz_util/timings.ts';

 const elapsed: Stopwatch = create_stopwatch();